Curcumin

 Effects of Curcumin on Gut Microbiome

-Research has shown that curcumin can have a positive impact on the gut microbiome by promoting the growth of beneficial bacteria and inhibiting the growth of harmful bacteria.
+Research has shown that curcumin can modulate the composition of the gut microbiome, promoting the growth of beneficial bacteria while inhibiting the growth of harmful bacteria.
+This can help maintain a healthy balance of gut bacteria, which is important for overall digestive health and immune function.

 Supplements for Gut microbiome